turingschool/try-turing/backend-online/twitter/index.md

 These keys and secret tokens are how our program will identify itself to Twitter.
 It's kind of like a username and password, but for computer programs instead of people.

-Inside of the empty quotation marks (""), we'll paste in keys and tokens from pre-made accounts.
-Your instructor will give you the link where these credentials are stored.
+Inside of the empty quotation marks (""), keys and tokens from pre-made accounts have been filled into your starter repl.

-The keys and tokens below are **fake**, but your program should look kind of like this now:

-<iframe height="400px" width="100%" src="https://repl.it/@turingtrycoding/twitterpart1fake?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 <div class="try-it-new">
   <h2>Tweeting from the Command Line</h2>